phug-php/website/doc/en/installation.md

 ## In your favorite framework

-If you use one of the following framework, click on the link to see how to install phug directly in your application.
+If you use one of the following frameworks, click on the link to see how to install phug directly in your application.

 - Laravel: https://github.com/BKWLD/laravel-pug